 Trust your gut.

-You’re in that first interview for a role, and everything’s going great — but the interviewer hasn’t discussed compensation yet.
+You’re in that first interview for a role, and everything’s going great—but the interviewer hasn’t discussed compensation yet.
 If you’re concerned about it, it’s appropriate to say, “By the way, my compensation expectations for my next role are between x and y.
 Does that align with this role’s compensation?”
-If it doesn’t — and it’s something that’s a deal-breaker—it’s best to know that as soon as possible so that you can move forward to a different opportunity.
+This proactive approach not only clarifies whether your salary expectations are in line with the company’s budget but also reflects confidence in your understanding of your own market value and professional worth.

 Focus on all the benefits — not just salary.